 Charles A. (Charlie) Sweet serves as the practice development leader of the firm’s structured transactions group.
-His securitization experience encompasses a wide variety of asset classes, including automobile loans and leases, student loans, marketplace loans, and residential mortgages.
+He advises clients on the federal laws and regulations affecting asset-backed securities and other structured finance products, and his securitization experience encompasses a wide variety of asset classes, including automobile loans and leases, student loans, marketplace loans, and residential mortgages.
 Charlie has worked on many innovative transactions and structures, with sponsors ranging from finance arms of Fortune 500 companies to technology-driven emerging growth companies.
-Charlie advises clients on the federal laws and regulations affecting asset-backed securities and other structured finance products.
+He co-authored the fourth edition of the leading industry treatise, Offerings of Asset-Backed Securities (Wolters Kluwer).

 Charlie has represented financial industry groups in their responses to many of the regulatory changes in this area since the financial crisis, including Regulation AB II and the Dodd-Frank credit risk retention rules, and he is a frequent speaker at industry conferences.
-He is the author of The Federal Law of Asset-Backed Securities, published by Bloomberg BNA.
+He was the original author of The Federal Securities Law of Asset-Backed Securities (Bloomberg BNA).

 Charlie also has a background in other federal securities law and general corporate matters, in industries extending from banking to technology.
 His corporate practice has emphasized public offerings and private placements of securities, but he also has broad experience in other types of transactions, including repurchase and debt facilities, mergers and acquisitions, and partnerships and joint ventures.

 At the University of Texas School of Law, Charlie was a member of the Order of the Coif, a member of the Chancellors (the school’s highest honorary organization) and an associate editor of the Texas Law Review.
 He is a member of the American Bar Association.